joejoe909/ReadMeGen/README.md

 ## Installation

-You need node.js and means to run the script either Git Bash or Vs Code or anyother node.js enviorment.
+You need node.js and means to run the script either Git Bash or Vs Code or any other node.js enviorment.

 ## Usage